-If you want to perform calibration once or infrequently, you don’t need to use this example program.
-You can teach the calibration poses manually using the pendant and the Collect current pose in the calibration wizard of the Pickit web interface.
+If you want to perform perform robot-camera calibration infrequently, you don’t need to write a calibration robot program.
+You can teach the calibration poses manually using the robot pendant and the Collect current pose button of the calibration wizard.

 This example program can be found in Select.

 1: CALL PI_OPEN_COMMUNICATION ; 2: UTOOL_NUM=9 ; 3: UFRAME_NUM=0 ; 4:L P 100mm/sec FINE ; 5: CALL PI_CALIBRATE ; 6:L P 100mm/sec FINE ; 7: CALL PI_CALIBRATE ; 8:L P 100mm/sec FINE ; 9: CALL PI_CALIBRATE ; 10:L P 100mm/sec FINE ; 11: CALL PI_CALIBRATE ; 12:L P 100mm/sec FINE ; 13: CALL PI_CALIBRATE ;

 Below, each step of the program is explained.

 In the calibration program the plate can be mounted to flange of the robot or clamped tightly with a gripper.
 The tool settings for the calibration program can be set to anything that suits best your setup.
 In the example program by default UTOOL9 is used.

 Set user frame

 Calibration is done relative to the base frame of the robot, hence UFRAME0 is selected.

 Teach calibration points

 The calibration program requires five points to be defined.
 For more information on how to define these points, see the article on Multi poses calibration.